Speech Topics

 The Art and Science of a Great Customer Experience

-With fascinating case studies and engaging stories, he reveals the 12 proven, science-based principles that legendary companies use to create truly impressive brand experiences – the kind that turn more sales prospects into customers, and more customers into lifelong fans.
+Jon explains why building customer loyalty requires not just satisfying customers, but impressing them – forging indelible memories that drive repurchase and referral behavior (the lifeblood of any thriving business).
+With fascinating case studies and engaging stories, Jon shares key elements of his “12 Principle” framework – science-based strategies that legendary companies use to create truly impressive brand experiences… the kind that turn more sales prospects into customers, and more customers into lifelong fans.

 Whether you serve external or internal customers, you’ll emerge from this program with specific, actionable ideas for turning your organization’s customer experience into its greatest competitive advantage.